-Paul’s builders installed the windows and doors using a Viridian (Pilkinton) product called Comfort Hush.
+Paul’s designers and builders H4 Living installed the windows and doors using a Viridian (Pilkinton) product called Comfort Hush.
 This product has a special low-e coating but is also laminated with a 0.76mm Poly-vinyl Butyral (PVB) acoustic interlayer for better performance.
 The Comfort Hush windows provided Paul with the best of both worlds – a high thermal performance with a low sound penetration.
 The windows were directly fixed to the steel frame and then foamed inside and out.

 A product called Pro Clima Tescon Profil Tape was then used to seal the window frames back to the Polastic insulation to achieve an airtight seal.
 Paul also installed two internal doors to close off the house from the garage and laundry room.
 The installation of the glass floor in the hallway, kitchen and living room proved to not only be a test of skill, but also a test of strength as it weighed 300kg and was delicate to maneuver.